-Most people will experience the same network performance before and after your Circle device has been connected to the home Wi-Fi.
-However, it may be that your Circle device's presence on your network has introduced some slowing to its overall speed.
-Here are some things that you can do to improve this:
+Most people will experience the same network performance before and after the Circle device has been connected to the home Wi-Fi.
+However, it may be that Circle's presence on your network has reduced its overall speed.

 - From the Circle app's home screen, go to Menu >> Manage.

 - Tap Reboot Circle.
 While your Circle device is rebooting, you will be unable to use the Circle app.

 - If you are unable to access reboot option in the app, power your Circle device off, and then back on, manually.
 See "How to turn Circle Home Plus on and off" for more detail here.